medford-group/bdqm-vip/syllabus.md

 -   1: No substantial progress is made towards goals (D)

-The accomplishments will be graded by your peers, and confirmed by the instructor.
-Importantly, the midterm assessment is only advisory, and students have an opportunity to **revise goals within 1 week of receiving the midterm assessment** (revisions must also be approved).
+Similar to documentation, the accomplishments will be graded by your peers, and confirmed by the instructor.
+Importantly, the midterm assessment is only advisory, and students have an opportunity to **revise goals within 2 weeks of receiving the midterm assessment**.
 The final grade will depend only on the revised goals.
 This means that the grade is controlled by two factors: i) ability to plan research and set realistic targets and ii) ability to achieve goals and deliver on a